-However, with the addition of burgers to their menu, low-carb dieters have a chance to eat something there when their friends feel like making an ice cream run.
+With the addition of burgers to their menu, low-carb dieters have a chance to eat something at Dairy Queen when their friends feel like making an ice cream run.

 The biggest challenge you’ll face at Dairy Queen is not giving into temptations.
 They offer delicious-looking ice cream, cakes, milkshakes, and all kinds of treats.

 However, if you forgot your lunch at home or just need a snack and no other food options are available, then use this guide to help you make a smart choice at Dairy Queen.

 Dairy Queen has come a long way since it first began as a soft-serve ice cream store back in 1940.

 Some locations still only sell ice cream and those locations are usually only open during the warm summer months.
 Other locations have expanded their menu to include hot foods and these stores are open all year long.

 Although you will still need to stay away from the typical no-no’s such as French fries, chicken strips, and ice cream sundaes, Dairy Queen now also offers grilled chicken sandwiches, bacon cheeseburgers, and even salads.

 We’re not saying that you should seek out a Dairy Queen and try to eat there as often as possible, but it’s nice to know you have options.

 Despite the improvements in the Dairy Queen menu over the years, nothing can take the place of eating at home using high-quality ingredients that you buy at the grocery store.